-What is the 24-hour smoothie diet?
+What is the smoothie diet?

 - Decide which day you're going to use as your shake day and buy all the ingredients you need.

-Smoothie diet shake recipes
+Smoothie diet recipes to try

 What to eat the rest of the week